What’s the difference between the Department of Immigration and Border Protection and the Department of Agriculture, Fisheries and the Forestry?

 I want to buy something online from overseas, what do I need to know?

-The Department of Agriculture, Water and the Environment assess international mail items sent to Australia.
+The Department of Agriculture, Fisheries and Forestry assess international mail items sent to Australia.
 Biosecurity requirements apply to goods ordered on the internet.

 What is the procedure and costs involved in importing my dog or cat to Australia?